florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/models.rst

 System length calculation
 =========================

-The overall length of the hydrogen fuel system is calculated with summing the multiplications of four different pipe lengths based on installation positions with the amount that are considered for each type of length respectively.
+The overall length of the hydrogen fuel system is calculated by summing the pipe lengths in each configuration and weighting each configuration with their respective quantities.

 .. math::